Minneapolis and Woodbury, MN Estate Planning Lawyers

 The Dangers of DIY Real Estate Deeds

 Given how important the wording distinctions in real estate deeds are, it’s alarming how many people attempt to handle real estate deeds on their own.
 A common mistake is failing to include those two critical words—”joint tenants”—in the deed.
 These errors often lead to families inadvertently ending up in probate, which can be both time-consuming and expensive.
+The same thing occurs for individuals who create DIY estate plans, believing they are saving money and time by creating their own plan when ultimately their family is forced to pay more in legal fees to resolve the errors in a self-created plan.

 In some cases, people attempt to avoid probate altogether by using a quitclaim deed to transfer property directly to a beneficiary, explains a recent Kiplinger article.
 This method might seem like a quick fix, but it often backfires.
 For example, if the owners use a quitclaim deed to avoid having the home go through probate, it can create title issues that prevent the property from being sold later, leaving the beneficiaries in a difficult situation.
 Read more in our article, A Real Estate Deed is The ONE DIY Document I Have to Fix in Court All the Time